 Christmas is the season of giving.
 As we feast and celebrate, let’s not forget that this time of the year can be trying for others.

 There are many ways you can capitalise on your skills and strengths to give back to the community.
-This includes volunteering with organisations like Food Bank, Touch Community Services’ Meals-on-Wheels and Willing Hearts to prepare and deliver meals to warm the tummies and hearts of others, running for charity at Santa Race for Wishes, shopping at social enterprises like The Art Faculty Christmas Shop by the Autism Resource Centre, and donating your lightly-used books, non-perishables and/or money to support various communities and causes.
+This includes volunteering with organisations like Food Bank, Touch Community Services’ Meals-on-Wheels and Willing Hearts to prepare and deliver meals to warm the tummies and hearts of others.
+Love running or shopping?
+Run for charity at Santa Race for Wishes, shop at social enterprises like The Art Faculty Christmas Shop by the Autism Resource Centre, and donate your lightly-used books, non-perishables and/or money to support various communities and causes.

 Did you know that many of our local museums are free to visit for Singaporeans?
-Gear up for a weekend of family-friendly fun at the National Museum of Singapore.
-Besides permanent galleries, the National Museum will be hosting a shrink art Christmas ornaments workshop for kids and a roving choir performance for all on 17 December, completely free of charge.
+Gear up for a weekend of family-friendly fun at the Asian Civilisations Museum or National Museum of Singapore.

-Committed to supporting the wellbeing of seniors, including persons living with dementia, the museum also organises senior-friendly on-site and zoom tours.
-If you need a caregiver to bring your loved one to the museum or for company and to set up the zoom, you can engage one of our friendly Care Pros.
+Committed to supporting the well-being of seniors, including persons living with dementia, the National Museum also organises senior-friendly on-site and Zoom tours.
+If you need a caregiver to bring your loved one to the museum or for company and to set up Zoom, you can engage one of our friendly Care Pros.

 9. Cycle along Singapore’s coast